This post contains affiliate links. For more information, see my disclosures here.

 And lots of storage!
 Again, we tried to go vertical and use the wall space as efficiently as possible since this room is not large.

 We recently gave the closet a little refresh, too, so that it is neat and tidy and easy to find what I'm looking for.
-We have now used the IKEA ALGOT closet system in three of our closets, and it has made such a difference for storage!
+We have now used the IKEA ALGOT closet system (now called BOAXEL) in three of our closets, and it has made such a difference for storage!

 So that's the small-but-mighty tour! 🙂 If you're looking for more small house inspiration, pop over and visit Jennie at Craft-O-Mainiac-- she's up next!